vojay-dev/airflow-dagventure/README.md

 grad.addColorStop(1,    'rgba(255,255,255,0.0)');  // darkness at the edge
 ```

-When this white gradient is used with `rt.erase()`, it removes the corresponding amount of the darkness fill — creating a soft glowing light source effect.
+When this white gradient is used with `rt.erase()`, it removes the corresponding amount of the darkness fill, creating a soft glowing light source effect.

 **Why `setScrollFactor(0)` and the resize listener:**